top of page

 Try to say an English word for ‘woman’ that isn’t linked to a ‘he’ word...

-Combining her writing mastery with her passion for making the English language more inclusive, Vivian has written four novels in WEnglish.
+Combining her writing mastery with her passion for making the English language more inclusive, Vivian has written four novels in WEnglish for WEquality.
 You won't even notice the English language change - you will however notice the intriguing adventures of Avery Victoria Spencer and how she faces loneliness, forgotten love, and finds the courage to transcend a troubled past.

 Check out the Avery Victoria Spencer Fables!